 There is an upscale mall adjacent to the resort where you can grab groceries, souvenirs and have breakfast, lunch or dinner at some amazing restaurants.
 You don’t have to go far to have everything at your fingertips.

 As with every vacation, we like to venture out to get the feel of the places we stay.
-We decided to rent a jeep to be able to drive the coastline of Maui and have the freedom to go where we please on the sometimes rough terrain and not get stuck.
+We decided to rent a jeep to be able to drive the coastline of the Maui Hawaii beaches and have the freedom to go where we please on the sometimes rough terrain and not get stuck.